Matrix Decomposition-Based Approach to Estimate the STARTS Model: Simulation

 \subsection{Result}

-Across all conditions, the proportion of cases in which the potential scale reduction statistics $\hat{R}$ for all parameters were below 1.10 under Bayesian estimation was 84.2\% on average.
+Across all conditions, the proportion of cases in which the potential scale reduction statistics $\hat{R}$ for all parameters were below 1.05 under Bayesian estimation was 99.9 \% on average.
 Notably, larger values of $\hat{R}$ tended to be observed when the sample size was large ($N = 1000$).
-For ease of comparison, all results shown below are the ones obtained without excluding these cases, but even if they were removed, it was observed that the overall findings would remain essentially unchanged.
+Accordingly, all subsequent analyses were basically conducted using the full set of cases.